 The main catch between the two production options is the cost involved.
 Obviously, off-shore production involves a hefty budget given the foreign interference and help from overseas while on-shore will sound cheap or small since all of the manufacturing process are purely local.
 However, if we look at it on a different perspective, you can actually save a lot of labor cost with off-shore production especially if you are looking at a massive clothing production.
 The reputation of overseas garment manufacturing is often worse than it deserves.
 The World Bank sees it as an important chance for people (especially women) to get out of poverty.

 On the other end, not all clothing businesses are not fit for a massive clothing production most especially if the customers are well-targeted and niched.
 With this option, it is fitting to choose on-shore production to cut down some unnecessary costs and simply settle in doing every step of the way locally.

 Both production options have their own perks depending on the business size and clothing products your company is selling.
 Private label clothing wholesalers and white label clothing manufacturers usually choose off-shore production since they are ordering large batches of clothing products while specialized OEM manufacturers can choose on-shore production for their local products and clothing ideas.
 You cannot really stereotype them to the production method they choose because it all boils down to production quantity and rationalize it with the prices they are paying to manufacture the products.

-The different option of clothing manufacturing mentioned above have their own set of advantages and disadvantages.
+The different options of clothing manufacturing mentioned above have their own set of advantages and disadvantages.
 It would be up to you to pick which option is perfect for you to source clothing.
 They are all clothing manufacturing options in their own right but the right labeling such as ODM clothing manufacturers, OEM clothing manufacturers, on-shore production and off-shore production are necessary for you to know if you want to have a head start in this competitive industry.